 Java 2-Data Structures (5)

 A continuation of CS & 141.
 Uses Java language to cover topics such as classes and interfaces, inheritance, basic design principles, exceptions, stream I/O, user interfaces, recursion, elementary data structures and associated algorithms (lists, queues, stacks, trees); and introduces performance analysis and implementation trade-offs.
 Successful completion of the course gives students the tools they need to construct substantial computer programs and understand computers and software.
 Course also provides a good foundation for further study in computer science and engineering.
 PREREQUISITE: CS& 141 with a minimum grade of 2.0.
-Satisfies a natural science requirement for AA degree.
+Satisfies a natural science requirement.